hugang/auto-test/doc/commands.md

         - headers: The headers of the api.
         - body: The body of the api.
         - proxy: The proxy of the api.
-        - store: array, response values to environment variables.
+        - store: [type] json or txt,[keys] the keys of the response to environment variables, split with comma.

 ## jenkins job [〇]